jeremiasivan/SimNOW/empirical_analysis/README.md

     - `perwindow/`: store individual fasta alignment for each window
     - `filtered/`: store individual folder for each window, including alignment and tree, but with uninformative windows filtered out
     - `wsize.perwindowsum`: summary table that shows if windows are informative or not
-    - `wsize.uqtops`: distribution of unique window topologies and their respective frequency
+    - `wsize.uqtops`: distribution of unique window topologies and their respective frequency.
+If `bootstrap_type` is provided, it only includes window trees with average bootstrap value more than 80 (parametric) or 95 (UFBoot).

+Additionally, the code will generate `prefix.sumtable` in the output folder, which summarises the delta BIC and window trees for each `step`.
+If `bootstrap_type` is provided, the counts for window trees and topologies only include those with average bootstrap value more than 80 (parametric) or 95 (UFBoot).

 ### <a id="hmm">HMM</a>
 *(to be implemented later)*